Duke Ding of Lu: Conflict Between the Duke and the Three Huan

 According to the Records of the Grand Historian, Duke Ding made Confucius the governor of a minor town (中都宰) in 501 BC.
 Confucius quickly rose through the ranks, becoming Minister of Works (司空) and then Minister of Crime (大司寇).
 Additionally, he took on the duties and responsibilities of a Prime Minister.

 In 498 BC, (Note: According to the Zuo Zhuan.
 According to the Records of the Grand Historian, this event occurred one year later, in 497 BC.)
-Confucius orchestrated a plan to raze the walls of the seats of power of the Three Huan: Hou (郈) of the Shusun clan, Bi (费) of the Jisun clan, and Cheng (郕) of the Mengsun clan.
+Confucius orchestrated a plan to raze the walls of the seats of power of the Three Huan: Hou (郈) of the Shusun clan, Bi (費) of the Jisun clan, and Cheng (郕) of the Mengsun clan.
 The Shusun clan, having recently experienced a rebellion making used of the walls of Hou, voluntarily razed them.
 As the Jisun clan began to raze the walls of Bi, Gongshan Buniu and Shusun Zhe, who had rebelled against the Jisun clan four years prior but managed to flee to Bi, rebelled again in defiance, but were soon defeated and forced to flee to Qi.
 Then, the walls of Bi were razed as well.

 It was then that Gonglian Yang, a Mengsun retainer, advised Zhongsun Heji, the head of the Mengsun clan, that razing the walls of Cheng, which was close to the border with Qi, would certainly attract a Qi invasion and that the safety of Cheng was one and the same as the safety of the Mengsun clan.
 Zhongsun Heji, following further advice from Gonglian Yang, pretended not to know about the order to raze the walls.
 A ducal army laid siege to Cheng in order to enforce the order, but the attack failed.
 Cheng's walls were saved.

 Eventually, political disagreements with the Duke and the Three Huan caused Confucius to go on self-exile.
 According to the Records of the Grand Historian, the leaders of Qi were fearful that Confucius might, after strengthening Lu, may attack or even annex Qi outright.
 Li Chu, a Qi official, proposed to alienate Duke Ding and Confucius by sending dancing women and beautiful horses to Duke Ding so that he would cease to care about administering his country.
 After receiving the gift, Jisun Si sent it to the Duke.
 The plot was successful as intended, and Confucius, disappointed, left Lu.
 This story is not without dispute, however.